EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 * Auto-scaling, pre-emptible `n1-highcpu-4` cost of $30/month, or $40/month assuming 75% utilisation.
 * $40/(730 hours per month * 4 vCPU) = $0.015/vCPU hour

 This calculation assumes you have idempotent dags, for non-idempotent dags the cost is circa $0.05/vCPU hour.
 This compares with approximately $300 + $0.20/(vCPU + DB)hour with Cloud Composer <https://cloud.google.com/composer/pricing>.
 This tutorial installs on the free Google account ($300 over 12 months).
+Elasticsearch and Grafana/Prometheus can additionally be installed in a further 10 minutes to view airflow logs and metrics, see [Monitoring and Logging](#Monitoring-and-Logging) (this is an additional circa $100/month for the compute resources).

 ## Installation instructions